Camerata Trajectina ‘Collegium Musicum’ – chamber music from 1657 by Nicolaus a Kempis, John Jenkins, Giovanni Legrenzi, Marco Uccellini and others

 The musical memory of the Netherlands

-We love low art with its songs from the street, but we are just as fond of high art with its composed songs.
-We let the illustrious 17th century, as well as other periods, speak to the imagination instrumentally and polyphonically.
-From Sweelinck and Schuyt to rebel songs and sea shanties.
+We have a fondness for so-called low art, with its songs of the street, but we cherish high art with composed songs just as much.
+The illustrious 17th century — like other periods — comes vividly to life in our instrumental and polyphonic performances.
+From Sweelinck and Schuyt to Geuzen songs and sea shanties, we bring it all together.
 We are the musical memory of the Netherlands.

-The core members of the ensemble are Saskia Coolen (recorder & viola da gamba), Nico van der Meel (tenor), Cassandra Luckhardt (viola da gamba), Constance Allanic (viola da gamba & harp) and Arjen Verhage (lute & zither).
-Where necessary, we are assisted by Klaartje van Veldhoven, Wendy Roobol, Sytse Buwalda, Berend Eijkhout and various guest musicians.
+Core members of the ensemble are Saskia Coolen (recorder & viola da gamba), Nico van der Meel (tenor), Cassandra Luckhardt (viola da gamba), Constance Allanic (viola da gamba & harp) and Arjen Verhage (lute & cittern).
+Where needed, we are joined by Klaartje van Veldhoven, Wendy Roobol, Sytse Buwalda, Berend Eijkhout and various guest musicians.